 |External attenuator included||Yes, one to choose (x2, x10 or x50)||Yes, one to choose (x2, x10 or x50)||No|

-What are the differences between the ISOVP and ISOVP-L?
+What are the differences between the XFVP and XFVP-L?

 The measurements obtainable with both models are the same.
-However the ISOVP has some features that may be useful for your particular application.
+However the XFVP has some features that may be useful for your particular application.

-The amplitude adjustment in the ISOVP-L is fixed with a potentiometer and is very stable, but since it is analog it is a bit less precise than the ISOVP.
+The amplitude adjustment in the XFVP-L is fixed with a potentiometer and is very stable, but since it is analog it is a bit less precise than the XFVP.
 To ease the adjustment of the amplitude we have designed the GEVP-OSC which is a small battery powered oscillator with a precise 2.5V level, setting the scope at 500mv/div the signal should cover exactly 5 divisions.

 In the XFVP both offset and amplitude are adjusted digitally by pressing the CAL button at any time even with a signal connected at the input.
 This can be useful in applications were more DC accuracy is needed or where you can’t disconnect the input signal because the probe head is inside a high-voltage protection cage.